ESQNQRC/ESQNRC-Email-Client/README.md

 *Group Lambder conformed by: Daniel Berbesi, Cesar Salazar, Valentina Contreras and Saul Ugueto*

 Client Features:
 1) Shows you unseen emails from your inbox

-  ( Being develop)
-  \n2) You can send Emails to:
+2) You can send Emails to:
 - One destinatary or Multiple
-              - You can attach a file
+- You can attach a file or Multiple
+(Being develop)
 3) Clients verifies if there's and URL suspicious